ilias1901/Kaggle/Titanic/Readme.md

 1) Analyze and clean the data;
 2) Build a model that will be able predict which passengers survived the Titanic shipwreck.

+## Main aspects

+- high % of survivors have 1st class ticket;
+-

 ## Conclusion
 The best result is shown by the **XGBClassifier**.